What is the Healthiest Crust for Pizza? Top Nutritious Options Explained

 Spelt Crust

-Spelt is an ancient wheat grain that’s easier to digest than modern wheat.
+Spelt is an ancient wheat grain that is easier to digest compared to modern wheat, while still providing a hearty, wholesome texture.

 Why it’s great:

-This crust is perfect for whole-food lovers who want something hearty yet nutritious.
+This crust is perfect for whole-food lovers looking for a hearty yet nutritious option.
+However, spelt does contain gluten, so it may not be suitable for those with gluten intolerance.want something hearty yet nutritious.
 Just note: spelt does contain gluten.

 Vegan and Dairy-Free Crust Options